BuckWoody/PresentationsAndBlogs/dataliteracy/dataliteracy/00-pre-requisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/geopin.png?raw=true"><b >Next Steps</b></p>

 Next, Continue to <a href="url" target="_blank"><i> 01 - Module</i></a>.

+Even with a high school education on numerics, reading, writing and so on, it may have been a while since you have had to use those skills.
+Here’s a quick list of refreshers that will assist:

+- Reading skills
+- Basic Numeracy (add, subtract, multiply and divide, percentages, ratios, geometry, estimating, order of operations, aggregations)
+- Geography
+- Time calculations
+- Graphing

+In addition, it’s important to understand basic statistics.
+This branch of mathematics deals with data specifically, and on analyzing it.
+This is the one subject I find lacking in most adults who are asked to analyze data, and the place you should spend a lot of time.
+There’s an excellent, free set of courses here, although there are many others.
+Find one that works for you, and spend time with it until you have the basic concepts down.